Non-Standard Modular Classes

 - Students may add and drop until the first day off class.
 In some cases, students will need to be administratively added if the class is set up in a part of term that is best fit but registration is not open when the first class takes place.
 Students should contact their program advisor and the registration team at email@example.com to facilitate enrollment.

-- Non-standard classes will adopt the withdrawal deadline and refund schedule associated with the part of term set up.
-Please contact the registration team if you have specific questions at email@example.com.
+- Non-standard classes will adopt the withdrawal deadline and refund schedule associated with the part of the term set up.
+Please contact the registration team if you have specific questions at firstname.lastname@example.org.

 Students in Graduate Programs with their own approved calendars should contact their program advisors for details: APEC, DCP- EML, DNA, EDTR, EMBA, EML-Q, HAPI, IBP, LDES, MPM, MHSA, MBA, MIM-MGMT, PECO, NURO, MSFO, BGE (PHSL, BCHB, BIOT, SMP)